 If you’ve tried this and can’t believe how easy it was to stick to… get on the waiting list for Hot Mess to Home Success.

-We open it up once a year to new students and we teach you how to work with your unique personality to master every level of home management (budgeting, meal planning, cleaning, decluttering and automation) so that you NEVER have to deal with a trashed house and money fights again.
+It almost always has a waiting list, but it teaches you how to work with your unique personality to master every level of home management (budgeting, meal planning, cleaning, decluttering and automation) so that you NEVER have to deal with a trashed house and money fights again.

 What they didn’t understand is that your home (and life) routines HAVE to support your ability to save money.
-When we started sending beta testers through the budgeting program, they were sticking to a budget and paying off debt but they were FLOORED by how they got (and kept) they’re house clean and got (and stayed) organized.
+When we started sending beta testers through the budgeting program, they were sticking to a budget and paying off debt but they were FLOORED by how they got (and kept) they’re house clean and got (and stayed) organized almost immediately.

 Because without that minimal consistent effort to get your life under control, your budget relies on will power for you to stick to it (and realistically, that’s not going to happen).